ledes/participant-platform/README.md

 ### Description
 Heroku app: https://quiet-beach-93641.herokuapp.com/

 In order to build this app I decided to have a backend for saving the new records.
 The backend is built on Ruby on Rails and a PostgreSQL database.
 For the front end I decided to use ReactJS(react-rails).
-For building the Javascript code I'm using ES5, the reason for this is that the implementation and deployment with ES6 in react-rails takes more time and I'm comfortable written ES5 and ES6.
+For building the Javascript code I'm using ES5, the reason for this is that the implementation and deployment with ES6 in react-rails takes more time and I'm as comfortable written ES5 as ES6.
-If you are interested in seeing ES6 code, I have other repos using it, please let me know
+If you are interested in seeing ES6 code, I have other repos using it, please let me know.

 ### Technical Specifications
-* Ruby on Rails
+* Ruby on Rails (>= 5.0.0.1)
 * Ruby (2.3.0)
 * PostgreSQL
 * ReactJs(react-rails)